Anthropology

 This course introduces the socio-cultural perspective in linguistic anthropology.
 Students will be provided with an overview of the relationship between language and culture, including the basic structure of language, human interaction using verbal language and non-verbal cues, how language reflects and shapes thought, the expression of social status and identity, and the construction of social relationships.
 The course also exposes students to anthropological theories of language origin, variation in language, language change, and language endangerment.

 Beliefs about the supernatural are found in all known societies.
-This course surveys some of the religious systems found in cultures around the world, past and present, familiar and exotic.
+This course surveys some of the religious systems found in cultures around the world, past and present.
 Beliefs and practices related to magic, witchcraft, and divination are given particular attention, as are those related to shamanism, supernatural beings, rituals, and reform movements.
-Anthropological theories of the origins and functions of supernaturalistic beliefs are also examined.
+Anthropological theories of the origins and functions of beliefs are examined with an emphasis on the application of cultural relativism when considering other cultures and beliefs.

 This course is an introduction to forensic science.
 The techniques and methods used by forensic scientists to collect and evaluate biological and physical evidence in the modern forensic laboratory will be presented through demonstrations and guest presentations.
 Emphasis is placed on applied forensic methods, evaluation of the limitations of current techniques and interpretations, and how to pursue a career in a particular specialty area of forensic science.